Updated: Mar 15, 2023

 The total amount of student loan debt in the United States is substantial.
-Collectively, more than 44 million borrowers owe almost $1.6 trillion on their loans.
+Collectively, more than 45 million borrowers owed almost $1.8 trillion on their loans in 2022.

-If you're under the age of 30, you may be one of those 44 million with student loan debt.
-In fact, 34 percent of adults under 30 report having student loan balances, according to the Pew Research Center — and 21 percent of employed adults from the ages of 25 to 39 with student loans say they have more than one job.
+If you're under the age of 30, you may be one of those 45 million with student loan debt.
+In fact, 34% of adults under 30 report having student loan balances, according to the Education Data Initiative.
 That's about twice the rate of adults in the same age range who don't have student loans.

 How did I manage it?
 It started with a difficult choice.
 As a native Georgian born to a family obsessed with college football, I grew up believing it was a foregone conclusion that I would attend the University of Georgia (UGA) in Athens, Georgia.